Golden age of American animation: Terrytoons

-Before Terrytoons
+Pre-Terrytoons era

-Before Paul Terry created his own studio, he was employed by Bray Productions, where he created his first popular character, Farmer Al Falfa.
-Later in 1921, he co-funded the Fables Animation studios with Amedee J. Van Beuren.
-Beuren however became anxious in the late 1920s due to the phenomenon of a new film format of pre-synchronized sound in film.
-Beuren urged Terry to produce films in this format, but refused, forcing him to fire Terry in 1929.
+Before Paul Terry created his own studio, he was employed by Bray Productions in 1916, where he created his recognizable character, Farmer Al Falfa.
+Later in 1921, he worked at Fables Pictures, Inc, founded by Keith-Albee-Orpheum and soon purchased by Amedee J. Van Beuren in 1928.
+There, he worked on the Aesop's Film Fables cartoon series.
+Van Beuren however became anxious due to the phenomenon of a new film format of pre-synchronized sound in film.
+Beuren urged Terry to produce films in this format, but he refused, forcing him to fire Terry in 1929.

-Terrytoons is formed
+Formation and financial backing

 After losing his Aesop's Film Fables series to Van Beuren Studios in 1929, Terry established a new studio called Terrytoons.
-Most of the staff of Fables Animation moved with him to the new studio, including Art Babbitt, who later became one of Disney's most known animators.

-Terrytoons produced 26 cartoons a year for E.W.
-Hammons' Educational Pictures, which in turn supplied short-subject product to the Fox Film Corporation.
-Terry's cartoons of the 1930s were mainly black-and-white musical cartoons without recurring characters, except for Farmer Al Falfa, who had appeared in Paul Terry's cartoons since the silent era.
-Educational foundered in the late 1930s, and Terry signed directly with Fox to distribute his pictures.
+This produced 26 cartoons a year for E.W.
+Hammons' Educational Pictures, which in turn supplied short-subject products to the Fox Film Corporation.
+When the studio was later reformed into 20th Century Fox in 1935, the studio withdrew support of Educational Pictures and financially backed Terry's studio instead.
+Educational Pictures folded in the late 1930s.
+Terry's cartoons of the thirties were mainly produced in black-and-white and had very few recurring characters, with the exception of Farmer Al Falfa, who continued appearing in Terry's cartoons since the silent era.

-The 1930s and 1940s brought Terry's most popular and successful characters, Gandy Goose beginning in 1938, Mighty Mouse beginning in 1942, and Heckle and Jeckle, developed by combining what was originally a husband-and-wife pair of mischievous magpies from the 1946 Farmer Al Falfa cartoon The Talking Magpies with Terry's notion that twin brothers or look-alikes had comic possibilities.
+The 1930s and 1940s brought Terry's most popular and successful characters, Gandy Goose beginning in 1938, Mighty Mouse beginning in 1942, and Heckle and Jeckle, which was developed by combining what was originally a husband-and-wife pair of mischievous magpies from the 1946 Farmer Al Falfa cartoon The Talking Magpies, with Terry's notion that twin brothers or look-alikes had comedic possibilities.
 Other characters include Dinky Duck in 1939, Dimwit the Dog (originally paired with Heckle and Jeckle), Sourpuss (usually paired with Gandy Goose) and among others.
-Terrytoons was also nominated four times for the Academy Award for Animated Short Film: All Out for V in 1942, My Boy, Johnny in 1944, Mighty Mouse in Gypsy Life in 1945, and Sidney's Family Tree in 1958.
+Terrytoons was also nominated three times for the Academy Award for Bests Animated Short Film, for All Out for V (1942), My Boy, Johnny (1944), and Mighty Mouse in Gypsy Life (1945).

-Despite the success, Terry's cartoons are known to have the lowest-budgets out of any major studio at the time.
-Popular music for example was not used for the majority of the studio's life, as Terry refused to pay royalties, making music director Philip A. Scheib to compose original scores.
-Credits were also sparse.
-Until 1957, the cartoons only credited the director, the story writer and the music director.
-The cartoons were also experimental and lacked quality control, leading to animators animating in a very inconstant style (animator James "Jim" Tyer is well known for animating in a very loose and off-model style).

-Terry sells the studio to CBS
+Despite its success, the Terrytoon cartoons were known for having the smallest budgets of any major animation studio at the time, as well as being the slowest to adapt to new animation standards.
+Paul Terry mainly produced cartoons from a business point of view rather than their artistic value; he said, "Let Walt Disney be the Tiffany's of the business.
+I want to be the Woolworth's!"
+However, Terrytoons is considered an early stepping stone for several prominent animators, such as Joseph Barbera, and Art Babbitt.